 Increase of Flexibility

 Being more flexible is a good direction in doing a range of motions.
 Muscles tend to become stiff and work against what you want your body to do.
 Constantly moving your body into different forms can lead to less energy.
-A few minutes of the day to stretch might be exactly what you need for the next step.
 You might not meet your goals if the muscles are constricted to work against each other to perform.
-Since stretching relaxed your muscles through a warm-up.
-You should now be capable to perform high movements for a longer period of time.
-Makes workout easier.

 Improved Performance